Part 1: Chapter 1

 She opened the door and stuck her hand in, holding the box for me.

-I found a place to park, and rushing in, showing security the pass, so they let me in just fine.
-I went to the elevator and swipes the card, feeling like I was impersonating Christopher Montgomery and pressed the button for the twentieth floor.
+I found a place to park, and rushed in, showing security the pass, so they let me in just fine.
+I went to the elevator and swiped the card, feeling like I was impersonating Christopher Montgomery and pressed the button for the twentieth floor, briefly wondering if I should go to his penthouse, but decided that that would be way to intrusive.

 ‘Shit.
 He’s in there.’